Levothyroxine Side Effects, Dosage & Additional Considerations

 Find the Right Brand and Dosage for Your Thyroid

-The best way to have your thyroid tested and the right treatment plan devised by an endocrinologist is to book a real-time video diagnosis with a PlushCare professional.
+The best way to have your thyroid tested and to get the right treatment plan is to book a real-time video diagnosis with a PlushCare professional.
 You can schedule an appointment for a later date or have your needs attended to immediately.

 Once the right course of action is determined, our doctors will arrange collection of your prescription medication at the pharmacy closest to you.
 There is no quicker way to get the right advice to promote a healthy lifestyle and normal thyroid function.